-Students will be charged a processing fee for lost card, keys or fob.
-Fobs and keys are Academy property and are not to be duplicated or defaced.
-Fobs and keys cannot be kept as souvenirs and must be returned to the Academy at the conclusion of each school year.
 Students are responsible for student guests that are let into the room.
-Students must always allow appropriate Academy personnel to enter their room when requested to do so.
+Students must always allow appropriate Academy personnel to enter their rooms when requested to do so.
 Students should never let an unknown person into their hall or the Main Building.